Research output per year

 Accepting PhD Students

-Francesca Lanz is Assistant Professor of Interior Architecture at the Department of Architecture and the Built Environment, and visiting researcher at the School of Arts and Cultures, Newcastle University.
+Francesca Lanz is an Assistant Professor of Interior Architecture at the Department of Architecture and Built Environment.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):